chharvey/counterpoint/docs/spec/notation.md

 2300.
 A general type error not covered by one of the following cases.
 2301.
 The validator encountered an operation with an invalid operand.
 2302.
 One type is expected to be a subtype of another, but is not.
+2303.
+A reference type was encountered where a value type was expected.
 2304.
 An expression was assigned to a type to which it is not assignable.
 2305.
 The validator encountered a non-existent index/property/argument access.
 2306.
 The validator encountered an attempt to call a non-callable object.